A pedagogical history of compactness: Possible motivations for compactness

-While Heine is credited with a theorem he did not prove, it appears that Cousin was largely overlooked for a theorem he did prove.
-In 1895, he generalized the Borel Theorem for arbitrary covers:
+While Heine is credited with a theorem he did not prove, it appears that Cousin was largely overlooked for a lemma he did prove.
+In 1895, he generalized the Borel lemma to arbitrary covers.
+The following is often referred to as Cousin's Theorem, but it appears in the original as a lemma.
+The plane YOX below is just $\mathbb{R}^2$, and the region $S$ would, in today's language, be described as closed and bounded.